 Oddly enough, I am reminded of two seemingly unrelated but significant texts.
 The first is from Jeremiah in the Hebrew bible: “Behold, I set before you the way of life and the way of death” (21:8).

 The second text comes from the sci-fi classic, The Day the Earth Stood Still (1951).
-In it, the main character, a space alien named Klaatu, tells a representative group of humans that they do not have a choice if they want the Earth and its inhabitants to survive.
-He tells them that he is merely taking away their freedom to act irresponsibly through nuclear war.
-What he does not tell them is that freedom must include the ability to act irresponsibly or it is not freedom at all.
+In it, the main character, a space alien named Klaatu, tells world leaders that they do not have a choice if they want the Earth and its inhabitants to survive.
+He tells them that he is merely taking away their freedom to act irresponsibly in nuclear war.

 “We created a race of robots whose function it is to patrol the planets in spaceships and preserve the peace.
 At the first sign of treachery they will act automatically.
 Nothing you have here on Earth can stop them.
 The penalty for provoking their action is too terrible to risk.
 Your choice is simple.
 Live in peace or perish in violence.
 We shall be waiting for your answer.”

-This is not true choice but extortion, even if the intent constitutes a noble goal.
+This is not choice but extortion, even if the motive is noble.
 But we ought to be concerned with the road taken to arrive at peace as much as the end result.
 Otherwise, any act of barbarism may be justified to achieve certain ends.
 And it may be the ultimate hypocrisy for Klaatu to threaten destruction in order to prevent destruction.
 Is right determined by the side with the more lethal technology?